BASIC FACTS ABOUT RUSSIA

-- Russia has a wide range of natural resources and is the world’s largest producers of oil.
+- Russia has a wide range of natural resources and is the world’s largest producer of oil.

 - The world’s first satellite, named Sputnik, was launched by the Soviet Union in 1957.

 - The Soviet Union (USSR) was a socialist state that occupied much of Northern Asia and Eastern Europe from 1922 until it was dissolved in 1991.
 Former Soviet states include Lithuania, Georgia, Latvia, Ukraine, Kazakhstan and others.

 - Russia is one of 5 permanent members of the UN Security Council, along with the USA, UK, China and France.

 - Russia has over 40 national parks and 100 wildlife reserves.